dstar4138/emp_draft/docs/AttachmentAPI.md

 An EMP file is how the EMP Daemon knows about an Attachment.
-When it finds an EMP file it will parse it and load the Attachment it discribes.
+When it finds an EMP file it will parse it and load the Attachment it describes.
 If you forget to write an EMP file then it will not be seen and loaded into EMP.
 If you want help writing one, check out EmpFileFormat.md in this directory.